-If you or a loved one have been injured as a result of IV infiltration or another form of medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of IV infiltration or another form of medical malpractice, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Medical malpractice—when a patient suffers harm due to the negligence of a healthcare professional—covers a variety of claims, including surgical errors, hospital-acquired infections, or birth…

 Medical malpractice and medical negligence are different but very much related in that medical malpractice is a kind of negligence.
 The distinction between the two…